 “And then,” he told Keith, “wait, she goes, hey, why won’t you go with me?
 Is it because I’m Black?”

-Henry had bought him a book yesterday and Keith hadn’t touched it, had only been wincing and bitching a lot, but maybe that was because his mother had been there to weird things up.
+Henry had bought him an Esquire magazine with a President-who-caught-a-stray-bullet on the cover yesterday and Keith hadn’t touched it, had only been wincing and bitching a lot, but maybe that was because his mother had been there to weird things up.
 Henry had never met Keith’s reputedly-White mother before and his immediate thought upon shaking her hand had been that she was obviously not White, there were plenty of straight-haired, sharp-nosed women of that color in Henry’s family and some, distant cousins who lived in New York, were, in fact, passing for White.
 But Henry had never heard of a woman who was passing for White marrying a Black guy like Keith’s father.
 Wouldn’t that defeat the purpose?

 “The right-on nightmare,” said Keith.
 “That’s a freaky subconscious ya got there, D. Is that why you gave me this ponderous tome about astral projection?
 Are you trying to tell me you’re going out with a dead Sister now?
 You want my blessing?”

-For whatever reason: BOOM: he saw quite vividly Butler walking around the back of a limo and opening the curb-side door and helping black-clad matrons out.
-One in particular, the stiletto-heeled stature and veiled crepe dignity of the high-chinned widow of a head of state although she lives deep in Dogtown where no Revolutionary battles of any importance were fought and will probably never end up paying even half of her bill for the funeral.
+Then: BOOM: the story’s climax: Henry sees quite vividly Butler walking around the back of a limo and opening the curb-side door and helping black-clad matrons out.
+One in particular, the stiletto-heeled stature and veiled crepe dignity of the high-chinned widow of a head of state although she lives deep in Dogtown where no Revolutionary battles of any importance were fought and where she will never end up paying even half of her bill for the funeral.
 Henry sees her vivid in makeup so thick it’s caramel frosting and Butler’s task in the laborious extractions continues until three such cake-faced ladies are a heavyweight collection of triplets on the curb in fine hats and, from where she is packed deep behind the fourth veiled matron, Mr. Butler eventually pulls out Sarah Gold, naked white and skinny dripping-wet, being born.

 Henry got Keith a glass of water.